 UPMC is working through the distribution of COVID-19 vaccines to our communities.
 To date, we have delivered hundreds of thousands of vaccine doses.

 We are following guidance from the Centers for Disease Control and Prevention (CDC) and the Pennsylvania Department of Health on distribution.
-That includes vaccinating people at high risk of getting COVID-19 or developing complications.

 What Is the Status of the COVID-19 Vaccine?

 The Food and Drug Administration (FDA) has authorized or approved four COVID-19 vaccines:

 - Johnson & Johnson/Janssen (J&J).